00arun00/Neural_Machine_Translation/docs/README.md

 After Preprocessing our dataset is of the following format:

 - `X`: a processed version of the human readable dates in the training set, where each character is replaced by an index mapped to the character via `human_vocab`.
 Each date is further padded to ![Tx](http://latex.codecogs.com/gif.latex?T_x) values with a special character (< pad >). `X.shape = (m, Tx)`
-- `Y`: a processed version of the machine readable dates in the training set, where each character is replaced by the index it is mapped to in `machine_vocab`.
-You should have `Y.shape = (m, Ty)`.
+- `Y`: a processed version of the machine readable dates in the training set, where each character is replaced by the index it is mapped to in `machine_vocab`. we should have `Y.shape = (m, Ty)`.
 - `Xoh`: one-hot version of `X`, the "1" entry's index is mapped to the character thanks to `human_vocab`. `Xoh.shape = (m, Tx, len(human_vocab))`
 - `Yoh`: one-hot version of `Y`, the "1" entry's index is mapped to the character thanks to `machine_vocab`. `Yoh.shape = (m, Tx, len(machine_vocab))`.
 Here, `len(machine_vocab) = 11` since there are 11 characters ('-' as well as 0-9).